Riley19James/Daily.Planner/README.md

 ## Usage

-1. Open `index.html` in a web browser.
+1. Open `index.html` or click the following link https://riley19james.github.io/Daily.Planner/ in a web browser.
 2. The current date will be displayed at the top of the page.
 3. Enter your tasks or appointments for each hour in the respective textareas.
 4. Click the "Save" button to save your tasks.